 Center for Robotic and Minimally Invasive Surgery

-We've established one of the Southeast's most advanced robotic surgery centers—and our doctors have logged more hours with this equipment than doctors at any other hospital in the region.
+Jackson Hospital has established one of the Southeast's most advanced robotic surgery centers, and our doctors have logged more hours with this equipment than doctors at any other hospital in the region.

 - Coronary artery bypass

 - Cutting away cancer tissue from sensitive parts of the body, such as blood vessels, nerves or important body organs

 - Hernia repair

 - Kidney removal

 - Prostatectomy (surgical removal of the prostate)

 - Pyeloplasty (surgery to correct ureteropelvic junction obstruction)